jorostuff/kapton-saas-starter-kit/README.md

 #### Installing the required packages

-2. Go to the downloaded/cloned folder and install the dependencies like this:
+2. Go to the downloaded/cloned folder and install the dependencies using:

     `npm install` or `yarn install`